Undergraduate Course: Death and the Law (LAWS10238)

 On completion of this course, the student will be able to:

-1. Students will obtain a critical understanding of the core principles and debates surrounding matters of death and the rationale underpinning current laws.
-They will further develop experience in applying comparative methodologies to an area of private law that is traditionally said to defy comparison.
+- Students will obtain a critical understanding of the core principles and debates surrounding matters of death and the rationale underpinning current laws across more than one area of the law.

-2. Students will develop the skills of working independently in the critical analysis of legal materials across different jurisdictions.
-They will become familiar with reading primary case law and statutory sources but also secondary literature across the common and civil law traditions.
-They will further become familiar with readings drawn from history, economics, sociology and anthropology.
+- Students will develop the skills of working independently in the critical analysis of legal materials across different jurisdictions and periods of time.
+They will also become familiar with reading literature from other disciplines.

-4. By interactive discussion, students will learn the value of shared dialogue to the formation and refinement of their thinking.
-The will also develop an ability to formulate considered questions, to articulate connected explanations, and a sensitivity to terminological issues in the field.
+- Students will learn the value of shared dialogue to the formation and refinement of their thinking.
+By interactive discussion, they will also develop an ability to formulate considered questions, to articulate connected explanations, and a sensitivity to terminological issues in the field.

 Additional Information